erroronline1/caro/readme.md

 [Content](#content)

 ### Manual
+The application provides a quick reference manual within the *About CARO App*-section.
+On installation a default manual will be inserted in the [default language](#runtime-variables).

 Set up the manual according to your users comprehension.
-While editing single entries you can select affected permission roles to unclutter the landing page display for others.
-On installation a default manual will be inserted in the [default language](#runtime-variables).
-The manual and its edit-button (for authorized users) will be displayed in the *About CARO App*-section.
+While editing single entries you can select affected permission roles to unclutter the displayed entries for others.

 ## Communication
 ![sample communication menu](http://toh.erroronline.one/caro/communication%20menu%20en.png)

 ### Conversations
-This is for internal communication and system alerts only and has no record aspect.
-Messages are grouped by conversation with the respective counterpart.
+The internal message system is for internal communication and system alerts only and has no record aspect.
+Messages are grouped by conversation with the respective counterpart in the initial overview.
 You can message any registered user but the system user or yourself and delete any conversation at any time.
 Multiple recipients can be separated by comma or semicolon.
 Tapping on the profile picture of any message enables forwarding.
 New messages will trigger a system alert.
 [Markdown](#markdown) is available, anchors and direct html is displayed in messages from administrative users only though.

 The application can send messages to user groups if reasonable.
 To reduce the risk of dulling due to spamming, regular reminder messages are mostly grouped by topic.